tonyho/app-framework-binder/doc/afb-plugin-writing.md

 		afb_req_success(req, description, NULL);
 	}

-This examples show many aspects of writing a synchronous verb implementation.
-Let summarize it:
+This example shows many aspects of a synchronous method implementation.
+Let summarise it:

 1. The function **board_of_req** retrieves the context stored for the plugin: the board.